-13 EXPANSION OF THE NUMBERING PLAN
+12 EXPANSION OF THE NUMBERING PLAN

-As of perhaps 1945, we found the following situation with regard to numbering plans:
+As of perhaps 1945, we find the following situation with regard to numbering plans:

-• In the largest cities (New York, Chicago, etc.), 7-dgiit numbers were in use.
+- In the largest cities (New York, Chicago, etc.), 7-digit numbers were in use.
 The first three digits denoted the central office.
-They were related to the first three letters of the central office name.
+They were related (by the markings on the dial) to the first three letters of the central office name.
 In directories, advertising, and such the numbers were presented this way: SPRing 4632 (for the 777 central office code).

-- In the largest cities (Cleveland, etc.), 6-digit numbers were in use.
+(Later, this was changed to showing those central office codes as the first two letters of the central office name plus a digit, as, for the example above SPring 7-4632-that being just the same so far as the switches were concerned.) - In large cities (Cleveland, etc.), 6-digit numbers were in use.
 The first two digits denoted the central office.
 They were related to the first two letters of the central office name.
-In directories, advertising, and such the numbers were presented this way: LAkewood 5569 (for the 52 central office code). - In medium size cities, 5-digit numbers were often in use.
+In directories, advertising, and such the numbers were presented this way: BOulevard 5569 (for the 26 central office code. - In medium size cities, 5-digit numbers were often in use.
 The first digit denoted the central office.
-Sometimes In directories, advertising, and such the numbers were presented this way: 3-2876 (for the 3 central office code).
-But sometimes letters were used, perhaps like this: D-2368.
-Sometimes these in fact related to the earlier manual central office name (perhaps in this case "Davis").
-But maybe not. - In even smaller systems, telephone numbers with a smaller number of digits were used.
+Typically In directories, advertising, and such the numbers were presented this way: 3-2876 (for the "3" central office code). - In even smaller systems, telephone numbers with a smaller number of digits were used.
 Generally these were just presented as is: 2783, or maybe (in an even smaller system) 785.

 A disadvantage of the scheme used in the largest cities was that, as the number of central offices increased, and more central office codes had to be assigned, it became increasingly difficult to find desirable (even credible) names whose first three letters matched the three digits of the code.

-Thus, at some point (I'm not sure just when), the practice there was changed to show that number as SPring 7-4632 (again for the three-digit central office code 777).
+Thus, at some point (I'm not sure just when), the practice there was changed to show that number as SPring 7-4632 (again for the three-digit central office code 777, now said to be for the "Spring 7" office).
+Then we could use central office codes for which it would not be credible to find a name with the proper first three letters.

-This situation of different length telephone numbers made it extremely difficult to arrange the overall network so that a long distance call could be set up, all the way to the called line, by a single long distance operator (the one originally contacted by the caller.
+This overall situation of different length telephone numbers made it extremely difficult to arrange the overall network so that a long distance call could be set up, all the way to the called line, by a single long distance operator (the one originally contacted by the caller).
 And the situation was also problematical with regard to the future plan for "Direct Distance Dialing" (DDD), in which subscribers could directly dial long distance calls without the intervention of any operator at all.